Welcome to AI for Genomic Science

 No software installation required.
 We’ll walk you through everything in Chapter 1.

-Part 1: Foundations of AI
+Part 1: Foundations of AI for Biology

-Part 3: Deep Learning for Genomic Sequences
+Part 3: Deep Learning for Genomics

-Part 4: Language Models Meet DNA
+Part 4: Language Models and Foundation Models

-Part 5: Single-Cell Omics and Foundation Models
+Part 5: Single-Cell Genomics and Whole-Cell Modeling

 Happy Learning! 🧬🤖